jbensmann/mouseless/README.md

 | `tap-hold-next <tap action>; <hold action>; <timeout>`         | `tap-hold-next a; toggle-layer mouse; 300`         | same as tap-hold, with the addition that the tap action is executed when another key is pressed while `a` is still held down  |
 | `tap-hold-next-release <tap action>; <hold action>; <timeout>` | `tap-hold-next-release a; toggle-layer mouse; 300` | same as tap-hold, with the addition that the tap action is executed when another key is released while `a` is still held down |
 | `multi <action1>; <action2>`                                   | `multi a; toggle-layer mouse`                      | executes two or more actions at once                                                                                          |

+Another option to trigger actions is via key combos, e.g. `f+d: layer mouse`, which is triggered when `f` and `d` are pressed simultaneously.
+The maximum duration between the presses is defined with the `comboTime` config option.

 ## Custom devices